 The Gildan 5000 Base Price on Printify

 The Gildan 5000 Heavy Cotton tee is the cheapest mainstream blank in the Printify catalog.
-On the Free plan it starts at ~$8.80 for a white S–XL.
-On Premium it drops to ~$5.90 — roughly a 33% discount.
+According to Printify's own 2026 t-shirt pricing guide, it starts at $8.80 on the Free plan and $5.92 on Premium for a white S–XL — a roughly 33% discount for Premium subscribers.

 That number is the all-in production cost: the blank garment plus DTG printing on one side.
 Printify bundles the print into the unit price, so you don't pay a separate setup fee or print charge for a single-color design.